2017 Official Korean Holidays

 May 9 has been selected as the official Election Day for the 19th President of the Republic of Korea.
 Polls will be open throughout the day, concluding at 20:00 KST.
 The votes will be counted with the results being announced on the news later that evening or early in the next day.
 Most businesses will be closed on this day, as well as many attractions and shops.

-This page was last updated in April 2017, and therefore information may differ from what is presented here.<Last updated on April 20, 2017>
+This page was last updated on April 20, 2017, and therefore information may differ from what is presented here.